Bruce Reynolds: In popular culture

 Multiple media properties and parodies have been produced about the Great Train Robbery [see Details of the Great Train Robbery and the robbers].
 Examples featuring Bruce Reynolds include: Die Gentlemen bitten zur Kasse (The Gentleman Prefers Payment, also known as Great British Train Robbery) which aired on ARD in 1966 and featured Horst Tappert as Reynolds, Robbery (1967) with Stanley Baker as a character based upon Reynolds, and Buster (1988) with Larry Lamb as Reynolds.

 In 2012, Reynolds was portrayed in the television series Mrs Biggs by Jay Simpson.

 He was also the subject of the song "Have You Seen Bruce Richard Reynolds", originally by Nigel Denver and later covered by the UK band Alabama 3.
 Reynolds himself appears on the Alabama 3 version.

-On the day that Biggs died, 18 December 2013, the BBC broadcast the first of a two part series, The Great Train Robbery, which provides a dramatisation of the events first from the criminals' perspective and then from that of the police.
+On the day that Biggs died, 18 December 2013, the BBC broadcast the first of a two-part series, The Great Train Robbery, a dramatisation of the events, first from the criminals' perspective and then from that of the police.
 The programme had already been scheduled for broadcast on that date.
 Bruce Reynolds was played by Welsh actor Luke Evans.